Headless CMS Explained: A Guide for Marketers and Developers

 The world of web development is filled with options.
 That means that every technology decision depends on a specific project and its goals.

-The best thing that you can do to find a good one for your needs is to define the criteria that make sense for you and then do your own research.
+The best thing that you can do is to define the criteria that fit your needs and then research the best technology.

 Here are some key considerations to get started: